Best Toys for Whippet

 Physical Exercise Recommendations for Whippet

 Physical activity for Whippet should reflect their moderate (30-60 min daily) exercise needs and Medium (25-40 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Whippet, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+If you see heavy breathing, slowing down, reluctance to continue, or lying down during activity, your pet is fatigued.
 Whippet dogs with gentle, affectionate, athletic traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Whippet dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Whippet benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Whippet